 - The employee has 8 work days in which to address the issue and notify you when it has been resolved.
 The employee must be allowed to continue working while the non-confirmation is being resolved.

-- Check back regularly for final results.
+- Check back regularly with HR for final results.

 If the employee chooses not to contest the results, or you receive a Final Non-Confirmation the person cannot continue employment.
 Contact Human Resources, Strategic Workforce Solutions (SWS) immediately.
 The person may not continue employment without confirmed authorization to work in the United States.
 Remember, an employee who chooses to contest the TNC cannot be dismissed unless they fail to resolve the issue or there is a final non-confirmation from E-Verify.